Planets and Moons

 Terrestrial planets can be broken down into further subcategories based on their environments.

-Aquatic: As the name implies Aquatic planets have their surfaces covered primarily in water.
-The inhabitants of these planets survive by either being able to breathe underwater, live in underwater cities, or cities on the surface.
+Aquatic: As the name implies, Aquatic planets have their surfaces covered primarily in water.
+The inhabitants of these planets survive by either being able to breathe underwater, living in underwater cities, or cities on the surface.
 Examples of these planets would be Kamino, Mon Cala, and Ahch-To.

 Ryloth

 Arboreal: These planets are also known as Jungle planets.
-Their surfaces will be covered in dense foliage, rivers, and often have indigenous species that have high intellects.
+Their surfaces will be covered in dense foliage, rivers, and often have indigenous species that have high intelligence.
 Kashyyyk, Takodana, and Dathomir are examples of Arboreal planets.
-Planets can share environments, for example Dathomir.
-On Dathomir there is "The Great Desert," but the majority of the planet is a thick dense jungle.
+Planets can share environments, for example, Dathomir.
+On Dathomir, there is "The Great Desert," but the majority of the planet is a thick, dense jungle.
 The planet's classification stems from which environment is in the majority.
 That is why Dathomir is an Arboreal planet.

-Desert: As the obvious name suggests, desert planets have sand covered surfaces.
+Desert: As the obvious name suggests, desert planets have sand-covered surfaces.
 Examples of Desert planets would be Ryloth, Geonosis, and Tatooine.
-Inhabitants will be hardened by the harsh environment due to lack of water and extreme winds.
+Inhabitants will be hardened by the harsh environment due to a lack of water and extreme winds.

 Hoth